ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 ## Use Modules as Git Sources

 To use the Modules from this Repo in another Repo simply copy the `example.main.tf` inside the other Repo and add the `variables.tf` with your values to it.
+Remember to set the S3 Backend in your main.tf correctly.

 ## Connecting AWS with Github Actions